omeka/omeka-s-enduser/docs/modules/csvimport.md

 To undo an import, click on the CSV Import module and select the "Past Imports" tab.

-Check the *Undo* box in the row of the import which you want to undo, and click Submit.
+Check the "Undo" box in the row of the import which you want to undo, and click "Submit".

 ![a red arrow points to a checked Undo box on the Past Imports page](../modules/modulesfiles/csvimport_undo.png)